 How Much CBD Do I Need?

-Concentration can vary greatly, and there is no good answer to the specific level of CBD that your system needs.
-Throughout our testing process, we have come to find that for a 10 ml roll-on bottle, 100 mg of CBD is quite potent.
-Once you start getting much higher in dosage, your body may not be able to absorb any more and will filter out the rest (for a pretty high cost).
-We have also had excellent results with our CBD Happy Relief Salve at a concentration of 300 mg in a 2oz tin.
+Every body is different.
+There is really no good answer to the specific level of CBD your system may need.
+CBD products generally vary greatly in concentration, but throughout our testing process, we have come to find that 100mg of CBD per 10 ml roll-on bottle is quite potent.
+Your body may not be able to absorb high doses and will filter out the rest (for a pretty high cost).
+We have also had excellent results with our CBD Happy Relief Salve at a concentration of 500mg in a 1oz tin.
 A good general rule of thumb is to start small and add more as needed.

-Will I Fail a Drug Test or Get High Using CBDs?
+Will I Fail a Drug Test or Get High Using CBDs Topically?